maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 Local governments are incentivized to do small spot-upzonings to maximize land lift, but because this limits the stock of apartment-zoned land, this comes at the expense of making apartments more affordable.
 Instead of taxing land only when it is developed, a better approach is to tax land unconditionally, like with a land value tax.

-Another extension is to model anticipation effects, where landowners and developers expect upzoning to occur in the future, which raises the price of house-zoned land today.
+Another extension is to model anticipation effects, where landowners expect upzoning to occur in the future, which raises the price of house-zoned land today.